Vibrational response functions for multidimensional electronic spectroscopy in non-adiabatic models: Main results

-where $h_{M}({\bf z})$ and $\chi_{M}({\bf z})$ are given respectively by Eq. (\ref{eq:h1}) and Eq. (\ref{eq:chi1}).
 In the response function, only even-order contributions in the non-adiabatic interaction matter, because also the emission process at the end of the time evolution has to take place from the excited state $|1\rangle$.
 Therefore, $M=2n+1$ and the vector ${\bf z}$ has components ${\rm z}_k=z_\sigma$ for odd $k$, and ${\rm z}_k=z_{3-\sigma}$ for even $k$.